A Touch of Zen: Box office

-A Touch of Zen failed at the box-office when it was released in two instalments in Taiwan in 1970 and 1971.
+A Touch of Zen failed at the box-office when it was released in two parts in Taiwan in 1970 and 1971.
 The film only ran one week in the cinema and failed because of its themes of ambiguous sexuality and feminist sensibility.
 In 1971, the film again failed to receive recognition with its release in Hong Kong due to the overwhelming success of Bruce Lee's movie The Big Boss.
 The film grossed HK$678,320.9 in Hong Kong.
 It was not until the full three-hour version was revived for a screening at the 1975 Cannes Film Festival that A Touch of Zen gained wide attention.